Track MCP LogoTrack MCP

 search_jobsSearch for jobs with keywords and location filtersworking

-search_peopleSearch for people by keywords and locationworking
+search_peopleSearch for people by keywords, location, connection degree (1st/2nd/3rd), and current companyworking

 get_job_detailsGet detailed information about a specific job postingworking